 These helpful flyers let you know which CAS Workshops are being offered on a week-by-week basis throughout the semester:

-Note: These are sample workshop descriptions.
-Not all topics are offered each semester.
+Note: These workshop descriptions cover our entire pool of topics, but not all topics are offered each semester.
 Course offerings are different at each campus.

 College Survival Skills